senseobservationsystems/sense-android-library/sense-android-library/documentation/storage.md

 ### Retention Rate

 Old data in persistent database will be deleted after exceed retention time (and not sended yet in case using commonSense).
-Retention times is gathered from preferences, or 24 hour by default.
+Retention times is gathered from preferences (see nl.sense_os.service.constants.SensePrefs.Main.Advanced.RETENTION_HOURS), or 24 hour by default (see nl.sense_os.service.storage.LocalStorage.DEFAULT_RETENTION_HOURS)

 ## 2. Remote Storage